-- Place the onion, aubergine & sausages in the casserole dish & pour over the red wine or Port.
+- First of all place the onion, aubergine and sausages in the casserole dish Andrew pour over the red wine or Port.

 - Add both tins of tomatoes, then half fill each tin with cold water, swirl around so that you get all of the tomato juices left inside the tin and pour over the casserole.

 - Next tip in the baked beans and swirl the tin with water as before, pouring into the dish, then add the rinsed butter beans.

 - Add the tomato purée, minced garlic, chilli, celery seeds, fennel seeds and a good grinding of black pepper

 - If needed add more cold water until all the ingredients are just covered with liquid.
 Making sure there is still a good inch between the liquid and the top of the casserole dish.